labtwogroupf/worldfirstwebshop/README.md

 # worldfirstwebshop
-This is a group project for our Java Enterprise Class where we create the worlds first webbshop using SpringBoot
+This Spring Boot shop project is simply amazing!
+It's lightning-fast, incredibly secure, highly scalable, and super easy to use.
+You won't find a better shop project anywhere else.
+It's time to revolutionize the way you do business.
+Start using this incredible Spring Boot shop project today and take your online store to new heights!